Discrete distributions are learnable from metastable samples: Abstract

 \section{Abstract}

-Physically motivated stochastic dynamics are often used to sample from high-dimensional distributions.
-However, such dynamics can get stuck in specific regions of their state space and converge very slowly to the desired stationary state.
-This causes such systems to approximately sample from a metastable distribution which is usually quite different from the desired, stationary distribution of the Markov chain.
-We rigorously show that, in the case of multivariable discrete distributions, the true model describing the stationary distribution can be recovered from samples produced from a metastable distribution under minimal assumptions about the system.
-This follows from a fundamental observation: for metastable distributions satisfying a \emph{strong metastability} condition, the single=variable conditional probabilities are on average very close to those of the true stationary distribution.
-This property holds even when the metastable distribution differs considerably from the stationary distribution in terms of global metrics such as Kullback–Leibler divergence or total variation distance.
-This allows us to learn the true model (describing the stationary distribution) using a conditional-likelihood-based estimator, even when the samples come from a metastable distribution concentrated in a small region of the state space.
-Explicit examples of such metastable states can be constructed from regions of state space that effectively bottleneck the probability flow and cause poor mixing of the Markov chain.
-For specific cases of binary pairwise undirected graphical models (i.e. Ising models), we further extend our results to rigorously show that data coming from metastable states can be used to learn the parameters of the energy function and model's structure.
+Physically motivated stochastic dynamics are widely used to sample from high-dimensional distributions.
+However, such samplers often get trapped in metastable states, approximately sampling from a distribution that differs significantly from the desired stationary state.
+We rigorously show that for multivariable discrete distributions, the true stationary model can nevertheless be recovered from these metastable samples.
+This relies on a fundamental observation: for distributions satisfying a strong metastability condition, their single-variable conditional probabilities are on average extremely close to those of the true stationary distribution.
+This remains true even when the two distributions are far apart under global metrics such as Kullback-Leibler divergence.
+Consequently, we can effectively learn the true model using a conditional-likelihood estimator even when the samples are drawn from a restricted state space.
+Extending these general results to Ising models, we prove rigorous parameter and structure learning guarantees.
+Finally, we demonstrate this phenomenon numerically on higher-alphabet spin glass models.

 \twocolumngrid